-The only degree programme of its kind in Central Europe: In the English language master's programme Geotechnical and Hydraulic Engineering at TU Graz, you profit from a combination of two disciplines - geotechnical engineering and hydraulic engineering.
+The only degree program of its kind in Central Europe: In the English language master's program Geotechnical and Hydraulic Engineering at TU Graz, you profit from a combination of two disciplines - geotechnical engineering and hydraulic engineering.
 You learn in a practical manner, participating in practice sessions in the laboratory and on-site, and taking part in field trips.
 For example, you pilot hydraulic projects in Austria’s largest water laboratory.

 - Students design, assess, monitor and create

 - dams and hydropower plants

 - They quantify soil, rock, and hydraulic qualities.

 - They focus on the material behavior of geomaterials.